 We read all about it – landfills are overflowing, marine ecosystems are facing severe degradation, trees and plants are unable to breathe – all because of the use and consumption of a single material: plastics.
-Because more than half of the plastic we consume are discarded after one use, they enter into marine ecosystem and landfills.
+This is because more than half of the plastic we consume is discarded after one use, they enter into the marine ecosystem and landfills.
 However, which plastics are the major contributors to plastic pollution?

 The most common single-use plastics that we encounter everyday are food and beverage packaging.
 It is hard to deny: plastic runs rampant among our everyday choices in food and beverages because they do reduce food waste and increase ease of accessibility.
 However, every chocolate bar wrapper, snack bag, and fast food containers adds up to one big plastic dilemma.
 These single use plastics are the most hazardous forms of plastics because many cannot be reused or recycled due to the lack of available technology and recovery markets.